Crio-Bytes/DSA/README.md

   Kadane's algorithm works by maintaining the start position of a subarray and repeatedly looking at the next element in the array and deciding to either.
   Discarding the subarray and starting a new subarray after that element.
-Let's look into it more properly by going through this MicroByte
+Let's look into it more properly by going through this MicroByte.
   ```

 </details>